al-jimenez/whereis/README.md

 # whereis()
-whereis is a bash function that overloads the native whereis.
+whereis is a bash function that overloads whereis.
 It locates programs (using native 'whereis') or locates a file (i.e. script, etc).
 NOTE: uses 'find' which excludes ~\Library, searches current folder structure.

 # OS